YummyOreo/Pindow/README.md

     `-d` or `--debug`: Starts the app in debug mode.
     `-c {num}` or `--config {num}`: The config that the app starts in. {num} is the index.
     `-p {path} or --path {path}`: Load a custom config path.
 If it can't find the path, it will try to create it in the path.
+    `--get-path `: Prints the path
+    `-h or --help `: Prints the help menue

 ### Key
 The keys are listed [here](KEYS.md).